ClinicalBench: Can LLMs Beat Traditional ML Models in Clinical Prediction?: Can LLMs with Prompting Engineering Beat Traditional ML Models?

 It has been shown that different prompting engineering techniques can exert a notable influence on LLMs' performance across various tasks~\citep{schulhoff2024prompt,sahoo2024systematic}.
 Thus, we investigate the effectiveness of different prompting methods on both general-purpose and medical LLMs for clinical prediction, and also compare them with traditional ML models in this section.

 We studied four typical prompting engineering techniques including Zero-shot Chain-of-Thought~\citep{kojima2022large}, Self-Reflection~\citep{pan2023automatically}, Role-Playing~\citep{chen2024persona}, and In-Context Learning~\citep{dong2022survey}.
 The examples of the specific prompt design for different strategies across three tasks are shown in Appendix~\ref{Examples of LLM-Based Clinical Prediction}.
-As shown in Table~\ref{LLMs with Prompt Engineering}, we can observe that \textbf{the effectiveness of different prompting strategies is generally very limited though it may vary across models and tasks}.
-Except that In-Context Learning can explicitly enhance the performance of Llama3-8B, Gemma2-9B, and Internist-7B on Length-of-Stay Prediction, other strategies do not bring a notable improvement and could even degrade the original performance.
-More importantly, through the shades of \colorlightred{red} color, we can clearly see that \textbf{traditional ML models such as XGBoost, SVM, RNN and Transformer still outperform LLMs with different prompting strategies}.
+As shown in Table~\ref{LLMs with Prompt Engineering}, we can observe that \Circled{ 11} \textbf{the effectiveness of different prompting strategies is generally very limited though it may vary across models and tasks}.
+Except that In-Context Learning can explicitly enhance the performance of Llama3-8B, -70B, and Meditron-70B on Length-of-Stay Prediction, other strategies may not bring a notable improvement and could even degrade the original performance.
+More importantly, through the shades of \colorlightred{red} color, we can clearly see that \Circled{ 12} \textbf{traditional ML models such as XGBoost, SVM, and RNN still outperform LLMs with different prompting strategies}.